JoinColony/colonyJS/docs/_Docs_Adapters.md

 ---

 ## What are Adapters?
-Adapters are the ColonyJS solution for there being many different ways to access the Ethereum blockchain, through various JavaScript libraries.
+Adapters are the colonyJS solution for there being many different ways to access the Ethereum blockchain, through various JavaScript libraries.
 Adapters provide a wrapper for such libraries that enforce a standard and predictable API for use with Colony's contracts.

 ## How to use an Adapter